mit-satori/getting-started/satori-workload-manager-using-slurm.rst

 will create a series of jobs that runs one after another.
 Together with checkpointing this sort of approach can be used to run extended workloads in an largely automated manner.
 Slurm has many feartures for managing sequences of jobs.
-Some more involved examples can be found [here](https://hpc.nih.gov/docs/job_dependencies.html).
+Some more involved examples can be found _here <https://hpc.nih.gov/docs/job_dependencies.html>__.